Holly Mckay

 It can also be a good idea to speak to a financial adviser if your life changes in a big way, such as following the death of a partner or a divorce.
 Working out the best way to navigate these ‘life events’ can be confusing and stressful to say the least – often made worse by complex financial rules and jargon - so it may be a good idea to get extra help from an expert if you find yourself faced with a major shake-up in your life.

-The range of what a financial adviser can help you with includes so much more though - information and recommendations on products including mortgages, insurance, pensions, savings, ISAs and other investments, inheritance, equity release, will planning and more general family finances.
+A financial adviser can cover more than investments, including mortgages, insurance, pensions, savings, ISAs, inheritance, equity release, will planning and more general family finances.

 For investments, you may want to seek the help of an investment professional rather than a financial adviser.
 If you have over £300k to invest you might want to seek out discretionary fund management (DFM), where an expert does bespoke portfolio management.